jsorge/jsorge.net/Public/_posts/2019-01-23-mixed-language-framework.textbundle/text.md

 ### Wrap-Up
 We've seen how to import public and private Objective-C into Swift, and public Swift into Objective-C. So go forth and worry no more about mixing your framework target languages!

-[^1]: I'm hoping that someone smarter than me ca point me to the reasoning for this.
-If you know, please [drop me a line](https://jsorge.net/about)